Electrical Systems

 A device that converts chemical energy into electrical energy.
 Batteries are a source of direct current.

-button-cell battery
+battery pack

 CA

 Cranking amperage.
 A rating used to measure how much start-up current a battery can produce before voltage drops below usable levels.
-CA is measured for 30 seconds at 32° F (0° C).
+CA is measured for 30 seconds at 32°F (0°C).

 cadmium